Allison Hayes: Early life

-Allison Hayes was born to William E. Hayes and Charlotte Gibson Hayes in Charleston, West Virginia.
-She was in the class of 1948 at Calvin Coolidge High School.
-Hayes won the title of Miss District of Columbia.
+Allison Hayes was born to William F. Hayes, chief engineer of the Navy Department's Bureau of Ordnance and Charlotte Gibson Hayes in Charleston, West Virginia.
+In 1948 she graduated from Calvin Coolidge High School.
+Hayes won the title of Miss District of Columbia in August 1949.
 She represented D.C. in the 1949 Miss America pageant.
 Although she did not win the competition, it provided her with the opportunity to work in local television before moving to Hollywood to work for Universal Pictures in 1954.

 Career

+Before Hayes became an actress, she was a model with the Phyllis Bell agency in Washington, D. C.

+A social function led to Hayes's working in films.
+After the secretary to the Peruvian embassy escorted Hayes to an event, he sent her picture to Universal.
+A screen test resulted in a contract and a change of her name to Allison Hayes.

 Hayes made her film debut in the 1954 comedy Francis Joins the WACS.
 Her second film, Sign of the Pagan, provided her with an important role in a relatively minor film.
-Opposite Jack Palance, she played the part of a siren who ultimately kills him.
+Opposite Jack Palance, she played the part of a bewitching woman.
 Despite the strength of her second film role, she played minor roles in her next few films.
-Originally cast in Foxfire (1955), she was removed from the film during a lawsuit filed against Universal Pictures for injuries, including broken ribs, that she had sustained during the filming of Sign of the Pagan.
+Originally cast in Foxfire (1955 film), she was removed from the film during a lawsuit filed against Universal Pictures for injuries, including broken ribs, that she had sustained during the filming of Sign of the Pagan.
 Released from her contract, she was signed by Columbia Pictures in 1955.